benjamincerigo/wkpdfgenerator/README.md

-Basic socket and client made in c
+Basic socket and client made in cpp

 do:

 make

-./bin/server 9200 &
+./bin/server &
-./bin/client localhost 9200
+./bin/client

-then input message and it will be returned
+A test message response will be shown